1985 Dime Value Checker: Errors List, “P” ,“D” & “S” Mint Mark Worth

 The Easy Way to Know Your 1985 Dime Value

 Determining your 1985 dime’s worth requires examining several key factors.
-First, check the mint mark above the date to identify whether it’s from Philadelphia, Denver, or San Francisco.
+First, check the mint mark above the date to identify whether it’s from Philadelphia (P), Denver (D), or San Francisco (S).

 Next, assess the coin’s condition by looking for wear, scratches, or damage.
-Inspect the torch bands on the reverse—complete, unbroken bands significantly increase value.
-Consider having valuable specimens professionally graded to confirm their worth.
+Inspect the torch bands on the reverse — if the horizontal lines appear complete and unbroken with no metal bridging them together, you may have a Full Bands specimen.
+Consider having valuable specimens professionally graded by PCGS or NGC to confirm their worth and unlock the premium that the FB or FT designation carries.

 1985 Dime Value Guides